Columbian exchange

 The Columbian exchange, also known as the Columbian interchange, was the widespread transfer of plants, animals, and diseases between the New World (the Americas) in the Western Hemisphere, and the Old World (Afro-Eurasia) in the Eastern Hemisphere, from the late 15th century on.
-It is named after the explorer Christopher Columbus and is related to the European colonization and global trade following his 1492 voyage.
+It is named after the Italian explorer Christopher Columbus and is related to the European colonization and global trade following his 1492 voyage.
 Some of the exchanges were deliberate while others were unintended.
 Communicable diseases of Old World origin resulted in an 80 to 95 percent reduction in the Indigenous population of the Americas from the 15th century onwards, and their near extinction in the Caribbean.

 The cultures of both hemispheres were significantly impacted by the migration of people, both free and enslaved, from the Old World to the New.
 European colonists and African slaves replaced Indigenous populations across the Americas, to varying degrees.
 The number of Africans taken to the New World was far greater than the number of Europeans moving there in the first three centuries after Columbus.

 The new contacts among the global population resulted in the interchange of many species of crops and livestock, which supported increases in food production and population in the Old World.
 American crops such as maize, potatoes, tomatoes, tobacco, cassava, sweet potatoes, and chili peppers became important crops around the world.
 Old World rice, wheat, sugar cane, and livestock, among other crops, became important in the New World.

-The term was first used in 1972 by the American historian and professor Alfred W. Crosby in his environmental history book The Columbian Exchange.
+The term was first used in 1972 by the American historian Alfred W. Crosby in his environmental history book The Columbian Exchange.
 It was rapidly adopted by other historians and by journalists.